mache102/SlymeGPT/README.md

 ## Setup
 This section describes the setup process for `SlymeGPT`.
+(Be sure to clone the repository with `https://github.com/mache102/SlymeGPT.git` first)
 ### Step 1.
 Download Chrome WebDriver
 Open `Chrome -> Settings -> About Chrome`
 to find your Chrome version (update to latest if available).